 Kāmoanahaehae - Riverside Park

 Aukaha, representing Te Rūnanga o Moeraki, Kāti Huirapa Rūnaka ki Puketeraki and Te Rūnanga o Ōtākou mana whenua in Central Otago, has partnered with the Central Otago District Council, Riverside Park Trust and the local community to integrate mana whenua values and narratives at Kāmoanahaehae - Riverside Park.
-This initiative seeks to rejuvenate the heart of Alexandra, creating a deeper connection to the rivers and enhancing the central business district (CBD) with pathways that draw people to the riverside.
+This initiative seeks to rejuvenate the heart of Alexandra, creating a deeper connection to the rivers and enhancing the central business district (CBD) with pathways that draw people to overlook the confluence of the rivers.

 The project aims to improve access to Alexandra’s pedestrian hub while establishing a natural meeting point for cyclists and walkers navigating the local track network.
 This location presents a unique opportunity to increase the visibility of Kāi Tahu identity, stories, and values in a place of central importance—bringing Kāi Tahu culture into the built environment.